Impact Coaches Insights

 Building a Stronger Leadership Team: Why Now is the Perfect Time for Your Team to Connect

 When leadership teams connect in person, they can develop stronger, deeper relationships – and healthier organizations.
 Throughout the pandemic, leaders have been hyper vigilant, operating in crisis mode.
-They’ve made the teams they lead their priority, rather than the executive teams they’re a part of.

 The Conditions for Happiness: Increased Retention Comes from Managing People Well